 Do Small Propane Tanks Expire?

-Propane tanks of 10 gallons or less have an expiration date of 12 years from the date of manufacture.
-Once those 12 years are up, you can either exchange the tank for a replacement, or have it recertified for an additional five years.
+Propane tanks of 100 pounds capacity or less have an expiration date of 12 years from the date of manufacture.
+Once those 12 years are up, you can either exchange the tank for a replacement, or have it inspected for requalification for an additional five years.

 Where Is the Expiry Date on a Propane Tank?

-A propane tank’s expiry date can be found stamped onto its collar.
+A propane tank’s date of manufacture or requalification date can be found stamped onto its collar.
 It will be in a month-year format — for instance, 06-17 for June 2017.
-Tanks that have been recertified will have an E on the end of the date.
+Tanks that have been requalified will have an E on the end of the date.
 Don’t confuse the date with the tank weight rating, which is also stamped onto its collar.
-Tank weighting is always prefaced by the letters TW, i.e. TW18 for an 18 lb. tank.
+Tare weighting is always prefaced by the letters TW, i.e. TW18 for an 18 lb. tank.

 What About Home Propane Tanks?